-It’s time to break out the pumpkin coffee and UGG boots – the Capital Region Apple & Wine Festival is coming up, and that means fall has officially started in the Albany area.
-The premier apple festival in the region is happening on September 16th and 17th and this year is the 25th anniversary!
+It’s time to break out the pumpkin coffee and UGG boots – the 2019 Capital Region Apple & Wine Festival is coming up, and that means fall has officially started in the Albany area.
+Recognized as the premier apple festival in the region, the two-day celebration is happening on September 14th and 15th.

-The Apple & Wine Festival typically attracts 18,000 attendees each year.
-Guests can enjoy a wine tasting, a juried art and craft show, a food court with Pride of NY Specialty food vendors, kids activities, and a car show.
+The Apple & Wine Festival typically attracts 12 to 14,000 attendees each year, and guests can enjoy a wine tasting, a juried art and craft show, a food court with Pride of NY Specialty food vendors, kids activities, a car show, and more.

-Admission to the wine tasting building is $8 per person and includes a 10oz souvenir wine tasting glass.
-If you’d like to just browse and shop the wines without sampling there is no charge.
+Admission to the tasting building is eight dollars per person and includes a 10 oz souvenir wine tasting glass.
+If you’d like to just browse and shop in the wine building, there is no charge.

-Participating wineries this year include but are not limited to: Adirondack Winery, Ashley Lynn Winery, Black Creek Farm, Cascade Mountain Winery, Crooked Lake Winery, Eagle Crest Vineyards, Hazlitt 1852 Vineyards, Helderberg Meadworks, Heron Hill Winery, Hunt Country Winery, Idol Ridge Winery, Lakeland Winery, Limeberry Winery, Miles Wine Cellars, Pazdar Winery, Raymor Estate Cellars, Sundog Cider, Thousand Islands Winery, Three Brothers Winery & Estates, Tug Hill Vineyards, Warwick Valley Wine Co., and more.
+Participants this year include: Adirondack Winery, Americana Vineyards Winery, Ashley Lynn Winery, Black Button Distilling, Cascade Mountain Winery, Crooked Lake Winery, Eagle Crest Vineyards, Freefall Sangria, Hazlitt 1852 Vineyards, Helderberg Meadworks, Hunt Country Vineyards, Idol Ridge Winery, Lakeland Winery, Montezuma Winery, Pazdar Winery, Raymor Estate Cellars, Sundog Cider, Thousand Islands Winery, Three Brothers Wineries & Estates, Tug Hill Vineyards, Yankee Folly Cider, Zugibe Vineyards, and more.

-Enjoy Fall Produce & Treats at the Farm Market
+Find Fall Produce and Treats at the Farm Market & Bakery

-Festival-goers can check out an extensive farmers market and bakery.
-It may be all about the apples at the Apple & Wine Festival, but it’s important to include all the local late season produce we can enjoy from our farmers and producers.
+Festival-goers can check out an extensive farmers market and bakery right on site.
+It may be all about apples and wine during this fall celebration, but the event organizers believe it’s important to feature local produce from our farmers and community.

-Products on sale will include but not be limited to: fall vegetables, maple syrup and maple products, baked goods, teas, spice blends and rubs, olive oil mixes, roasted nuts, goat’s milk and cheese, gourmet cheddars and cheese spreads, and for something truly unique – prepackaged gourmet wine slushy mixes!
+Products on sale will include but not be limited to: winter squash, pumpkins, gourds, vegetables, jams and jellies, Concord grapes, mums, spice blends and rubs, olive oil mixes, cheeses, and more.

-In addition, there will be pony rides and a petting zoo from Dream Ponies and Zoo (12pm to 4pm both days), an Amazing Kids Circus (Saturday at 12pm, 2pm, and 4pm; Sunday at 11am, 1pm, and 3pm), and The Incredible Larry (Saturday at 11am, 1pm, and 3pm; Sunday at 12pm, 2pm, and 4pm).
+In addition, there will be pony rides by Meadow Hill Farms (12pm to 4pm on Saturday and Sunday), The Amazing Kids Circus (Saturday at 12pm, 2pm, and 4pm; Sunday at 11am, 1pm, and 3pm), and performances by The Incredible Larry (Saturday at 11am, 1pm, and 3pm; Sunday at 12pm, 2pm, and 4pm).

 The Incredible Larry is a comedic spectacle experienced in staged and street performances, with a specialty in festival entertainment.
 His acts include juggling, stilt walking, physical comedy, unicycling, and more.

-Browse Top Notch Crafts at the Craft Show
+Browse Handcrafted Artworks & Products at the Craft Show

-This year 100 craft exhibitors will be accepted into the show.
-The festival really strives to present the absolute best craftwork for the public.
-All items offered for sale must be designed, created, and handcrafted by the exhibitor.
+This year’s Art & Craft Show will feature 100 craft exhibitors.
+The festival strives to present the absolute best craftworks for the public, and all items must be designed, created, and handcrafted by the exhibitor.

 “The people who participate in the craft show are extremely talented,” said Brenda Ladd of Northeast Show Promoters, who is the Show Coordinator of the festival.
 “This is their business and they work very hard to find worthwhile shows to participate in.”

-The Arts & Crafts Show is a juried show, which means that all participants must submit photos of their work before being accepted.
-Not only will you be buying local to support the hardworking artists and craftspeople in our area, but you’ll definitely be purchasing quality items as dictated by the high standards of the festival.
+The Art & Craft Show is a juried show, which means all participants must submit photos of their work before being accepted.
+Not only will customers be buying local to support the hardworking artists and craftspeople in our area, but you’ll be purchasing quality items as dictated by the high standards of the festival.

-Items for sale guests can expect: paintings, ceramics, pottery, photography, fiber arts, doll clothing, baby accessories, candles, body products, aromatherapy products, handcrafted wooden furniture, knitted items, and so much more.
+Items for sale will include paintings, ceramics, pottery, photography, fiber arts, doll clothing, baby accessories, candles, body products, aromatherapy products, handcrafted wooden furniture, knitted items, and so much more.

-Check Out Classic Cars at the Car Show
+Check Out All the Beautiful Classics at the Car Show

-All show cars can enter at the Park Street Entrance, which will be open at 9am and close at 12pm for judging.
+Show cars can enter at the fairgrounds’ Park Street Entrance, which will open at 9am and close at 12pm for judging.
 There will be two car show classes of 1980 and older, and 1980 and newer.

-Dash plaques and goody bags will be given out to the first 50 cars that enter.
-The entrance fee is $10 per car or bike, which admits two people to the car show and the festival.
-Additional admissions for those over 15 may be purchased for $8 each.
+Interested in participating?
+The cost is ten dollars per car or bike, which admits two people to the car show and the festival.
+Additional admission tickets for ages 15+ may be purchased for nine dollars each.

-What really makes the festival stand out from other fall festivals is the combination of apples and wine – no one else in the area is building an entire event out of those two items.
+The Capital Region Apple & Wine Festival stands out from other fall celebrations because it spotlights both apples and wine – no one else in the area has built an entire event out of those two items.

-Although you’re helping out the local community just by attending the festival, if you want to go a step further: Bring a nonperishable food item or make a monetary donation to the Regional Food Bank of Northeastern New York and receive a $1.00 off your next purchase of $10.00 or more at Altamont Orchards, valid September 25th through October 31st.
+Although you’re helping the local community just by attending the festival, if you want to go a step further, you can bring a nonperishable food item or make a monetary donation to the Regional Food Bank of Northeastern New York and receive a $1.00 coupon for your next purchase of $10.00 or more at Altamont Orchards.

-The Regional Food Bank booth will be located just inside the entrance.
+The Regional Food Bank booth will be located right inside the entrance.

 “It’s so much fun to walk through the show and see people enjoying themselves, bringing their kids to enjoy things like the haunted house, and know that they’re benefiting a nonprofit organization,” Ladd told us.

-The Apple & Wine Festival has now been running for 25 years!
+This year the Capital Region Apple & Wine Festival will celebrate its 27th anniversary!
 The key to their success?
 The organizers are always changing things up and looking to tweak the festival for the better.

-The date was changed as well, from October to September, which is when most apple varieties start coming into season in our area.
-A few years later, the event was moved from its location at Altamont Orchards to the Altamont Fairgrounds for a more extensive layout and a better flow to the festival.
+The date changed as well, from October to September, which is when most apple varieties start coming into season in our area.
+A few years later, the event moved from its location at Altamont Orchards to the Altamont Fairgrounds for a more extensive layout and a better flow to the event.

 “We have stringent codes to accepting vendors to maintain quality, from the wine to the other vendors to the entertainment,” said Ladd.

-Ladd works hand in hand with Jim Abbruzzese of Altamont Orchards to make the festival as great as it can be year after year.
-Ladd has been with the Apple & Wine Festival since its conception.
+Over the years, Ladd has worked hand in hand with Jim Abbruzzese of Altamont Orchards to make the festival as great as it can be year after year.
+Ladd has been a part of the Apple & Wine Festival since its conception.

-Advanced sale tickets are available at all Price Chopper registers beginning September 3rd and ending September 15th.
-General admission is $8 at the gate, with children under 15 free when accompanied with an adult.
+Advanced sale tickets are available at all Price Chopper registers beginning September 1st and ending September 13th.
+General admission is nine dollars at the gate, with children under 15 free when accompanied by an adult.

-While the festival is fun for kids and adults alike, please leave the furry members of the family at home.
+While the event is fun for kids and adults alike, please leave the furry members of the family at home.

-Come for one day or both, but definitely check out the Capital Region Apple & Wine Festival, open on Saturday, September 16th, and Sunday, September 17th!
+Come for one day or both, and celebrate the beginning of fall at the 2019 Capital Region Apple & Wine Festival, open on Saturday, September 14th, and Sunday, September 15th!